jaragont/orchestration-workshop/_pages/2-the-t.md

 - Visualize data dependencies and pipeline lineage
 - Move from ad-hoc scripts to structured, maintainable workflows using `Dagster` assets

+---

+ℹ️ If you have fallen behind, you can `git checkout part_1` before starting this section.

+For the `advanced` section, you can the re-run `dg dev` to restart your `Dagster` webserver.

+---

 ## Data Architecture Evolution

 We will transform and enrich our starting data to create meaningful insights, the **"T" in ETL - Transform**.